Greater risk, greater reward.

 So — greater risk, greater reward?
 Apparently not quite so.

-Now that there’s a mounting body of evidence proving the opposite, it is clear that keeping your portfolio volatility low can actually generate higher returns in the long run.
-A job of any investor, at the end of the day, is to be able to protect the portfolio against big losses, mitigate portfolio risks, and get the right combination of assets that, altogether, reduce portfolio volatility and deliver safe and steady returns.
+Now that there’s a mounting body of evidence proving the opposite, it is clear that keeping low volatility stocks in your portfolio can actually generate higher returns in the long run.
+At the end of the day, a job of any investor is to be able to protect the portfolio against big losses, mitigate portfolio risks, and get the right combination of assets that, altogether, reduce portfolio volatility and deliver safe and steady returns.